scalax/ce-injection-samples/README.md

 ```

 In Scala 3.2 we just use for comprehensions embbed by given.
 This shows the powerful syntax of scala.
 zio.ZEnvironment is still used for moduling.
+Anyway you can use the sample above like Scala 3.1.

 [Link to the main file](./modules/scala32/src/main/scala/ce/injection/samples/mainapp/MainAppInjection.scala)